 They’ve become increasingly abundant in recent times and in most places you don’t have to go far to find a tree full of plums.
 They are fairly easy to grow, even for the beginners amongst us.

-This easy growing fruit has many uses in the kitchen.
+Plum fruit has many uses in the kitchen.
 Plum jam is one of the tastiest jams you can eat.
-Plums can be used for a wide range of sauces, chutneys, wines, and you can even pickle them in vinegar.
+The fruit can be used for a wide range of sauces, chutneys, wines, and you can even pickle them in vinegar.
 Plum trees make a great addition to your garden and will produce fruit year after year when cared for correctly.

 Plum Tree Varieties